Central Board of Secondary Education: Changes for the 2019 exam

-Changes for 2020 Exam
+Changes for 2020 exam

-The Central Board of Secondary Education (CBSE) will now conduct two separate examinations for Mathematics in class 10 board examination starting from 2020 session.
-The current Mathematics exam is termed as Mathematics (Standard), and an easier version of Mathematics has been introduced, called as Mathematics (Basic).
+The Central Board of Secondary Education (CBSE) will now conduct two separate Mathematics examinations in the class 10 board examination, starting from the 2020 session.
+The current Mathematics exam is called Mathematics (Standard), and an easier version, Mathematics (Basic), has been introduced.
 Students taking the latter version may not study Mathematics to any further level.

-The option of choosing mathematics will be mentioned in the registration form for class 10 CBSE board examination.
-Candidates will be required to select their choice of test while filling the registration form for CBSE Class 10 board examination 2020.
+The option to choose mathematics will be available on the registration form for the Class 10 CBSE board examination.
+Candidates will be required to select their test choice while filling out the registration form for the CBSE Class 10 board examination 2020.

-Minister of Education, MoE (previously Minister of Human Resource Department, HRD) amid the coronavirus outbreak had ordered rescheduling of pending examinations.
+Minister of Education, MoE (previously Minister of Human Resource Department, HRD), amid the coronavirus outbreak had ordered rescheduling of pending examinations.
 The exams rescheduled were to be conducted between 1 and 15 July.
 On 26 June, CBSE released as circular which cancelled the remaining exams and give scores based on the scores of the exams already taken by students.
-For some students of Delhi, who were able to give 3 or less exams were scored as per their performance in internal exams.
+Some students of Delhi who were able to provide three or fewer exams were scored as per their performance in internal exams.
 This decision came after a judicial ruling.

-Effect of COVID-19 Pandemic on 2021 & 2022 Exams
+Effect of COVID-19 pandemic on 2021 and 2022 exams

-Due to rapid increase in COVID-19 cases in country, CBSE cancelled the board exams of 10th class & postponed the 12th class exams.
+Due to the rapid increase in COVID-19 cases across the country, the CBSE cancelled the 10th class board exams and postponed the 12th class exams.

-Like 10th, Class 12th Board Exam 2021 has also been cancelled.
-Prime Minister Narendra Modi took a decision on this after a long meeting on 1 June 2021.
+Like the 10th, Class 12th Board Exam 2021 has also been cancelled.
+Prime Minister Narendra Modi decided on this after a long meeting on 1 June 2021.

-Later, in a letter dated 5 July 2021, CBSE announced a special scheme of assessment for board examination of classes X and XII for the session 2021–22 in which the academic year was divided into 2 terms with approximately 50% syllabus in each term to increase the probability of boards being conducted by CBSE and to avoid depending on schools for declaring results.
+Later, in a letter dated 5 July 2021, CBSE announced a special assessment scheme for the board examinations of classes X and XII for the session 2021–22.
+The academic year was divided into two terms, with approximately 50% of the syllabus in each, to increase the likelihood that the CBSE would conduct boards and avoid relying on schools to declare results.

 The Term 1 examination was successfully conducted by CBSE in objective mode from 22 November to 12 December 2021 for Class 10 and from 16 November to 30 December 2021 for Class 12.
-However, the Term-I examination was criticised by many for having wrong answer keys, tough question papers and wrong or controversial questions with a question being dropped in Sociology exam of class 12 and a paragraph in English Language and Literature exam for class 10 by CBSE following which CBSE dropped the experts who set the Sociology and English paper from paper-setting panels.
-The Term 2 examination were conducted from 26 April 2022 for both Class 10 and 12 and ended on 24 May for Class 10 and 15 June for Class 12.The results of Class 12 were declared on July 22, 2022 followed by the declaration of Class 10 results on the same day.
+However, the Term-I examination was criticised by many for having wrong answer keys, tough question papers and wrong or controversial questions, with a question being dropped in Sociology exam of class 12 and a paragraph in the English Language and Literature exam for class 10 by CBSE following which CBSE dropped the experts who set the Sociology and English paper from paper-setting panels.
+The Term 2 examination was conducted from 26 April 2022 for both Class 10 and 12 and ended on 24 May for Class 10 and 15 June for Class 12.
+The Class 12 results were declared on 22 July 2022, followed by Class 10 results on the same day.